ncaninoNRC/crowdstrike/README.md

 This tool will download the report specified from `get_report_id.py` as a format specified.

 ### spotlight_vulnerabilites.py
 This tool has multiple functions within.
 It can export a list of all items in the matching filter criteria.
-The output is a .json file meant to be ingested via another toolset - `jira.py`.
+The output is a .json file meant to be ingested via another toolset - `jira.py`.\

+### jira.py
+This tool will create an automatic ticket based on variables within.
+Meant to be used a basic bootstrap for automating data output from other tools.

 ### Resources
 [Official Crowdstrike Python Documentation](https://falconpy.io/)